NullArray/RootHelper/README.md

 ## Note

-I've recently added a new script to my Github that follows the general principles of this script however it aims to be more comprehensive with regards to it's capabilities.
-Besides downloading scripts that aid in privilege escalation on a Linux system it also comes with functionality to enumerate the system in question and search for cleartext credentials and much more.
-It is in many regards RootHelper's successor and it can be found by clicking [here](https://github.com/NullArray/Bash-Kit-Multitool).
+There's another script on my Github that follows the general principles of this script however it aims to be more comprehensive with regards to it's capabilities.
+Besides downloading scripts that aid in privilege escalation on a Linux system it also comes with functionality to enumerate the system in question without first having to download any other external tools.
+It can also search for cleartext credentials and more.
+It could be considered RootHelper's sister script that comes with more features, it can be found by clicking [here](https://github.com/NullArray/Bash-Kit-Multitool).
+If you prefer to keep it simple yet effective I got you covered with RootHelper, since both scripts will continue to be maintained and updated for the foreseeable future.

 # Priv-Esc scripts